-If you get behind on your real property taxes in Texas, the taxing authority may initiate a foreclosure by filing a lawsuit in court.
-The court will enter a judgment and the home will be sold to pay off your tax debt.
-If no one bids on your home at the sale (or no one bids a sufficient amount), the county gets the home.
-(To get details on tax foreclosures in Texas, see What Happens If I Don't Pay Property Taxes in Texas.)
+After you become delinquent on your real property taxes in Texas, the taxing authority gets a lien on your home.
+It may then initiate a foreclosure by filing a lawsuit in court.
+The court will enter a judgment, and the property will be sold to a new owner.
+The proceeds from the sale pay off your tax debt.
+If no one bids on your property at the sale, or no one bids a sufficient amount, the county generally gets the home.

 In Texas, you can pay off the overdue amounts to "redeem" the home before the sale takes place.
-This will release the tax lien that exists on the home and stop the foreclosure (Tex.
+To redeem, you'll have to pay the amount of the judgment, including taxes, interest, penalties, and costs.
+(Tex.
+Tax Code § 33.43, § 33.48).
+Redeeming will release the tax lien and stop the foreclosure process.
+(Tex.
 Tax Code § 33.53).

-This means that if you wait until after the sale to redeem, you'll have to pay more than if you redeemed before the sale.
+So, if you wait until after the sale to redeem, you'll have to pay more than if you redeemed beforehand.